jnycz/benjewellexpeditions/src/pages/index.md

   description: ""
 testimonials:
   items:
-    - text: I have been fishing with Ben for 13 years.
-Every single trip fishing with him is Epic.
-You won’t find a guide with more energy and positivity.
-        Watching my son enjoy and learn from him was truly special.
-      author: "- Mike T."
-    - text: I have known and fished with Ben since 2017.
-He is very knowledgeable and fun to fish with.
-At times he has an uncanny ability to know what the fish are doing.
-He is one of the greats!
-      author: "- Jack G."
     - text: I heartily recommend Ben Jewell as one of the finest guides with whom I've had the pleasure of sharing great fly fishing adventures.
 I've been traveling to the Paradise Valley / Yellowstone National Park area for